domschrei/theremin/manual.md

 As previously mentioned, the Raspberry Pi (3) can be used to run the application, which allows a tidy and self-contained system.
 For this purpose, I recommend to run the Raspberry without a display and to make the application automatically start on loading the desktop environment.
 (The Raspi needs to boot into the Desktop Environment nonetheless, because an X window is created to capture the inputs from the foot switches and other input devices.)

-To autostart the application, create a bash script inside `/etc/xdg/lxsession/LXDE-pi/autostart` (the name can be chosen freely, e.g. `theremin.sh`) with the following contents:
+To autostart the application, create a bash script inside `/etc/xdg/lxsession/LXDE-pi/autostart` (the name can be chosen freely, e.g. `theresa.sh`) with the following contents:

     #!/bin/bash
-    cd /path/to/theresa
+    cd /home/pi/theresa
-    LD_LIBRARY_PATH=tinkerforge/source/:/usr/local/lib/ ./theremin

-Replace `/path/to/theresa` accordingly.
+    LD_LIBRARY_PATH=tinkerforge/source/:/usr/local/lib/ ./theresa > ~/.theresa_log 2>&1

+Replace `/home/pi/theresa` accordingly if you cloned the repository from a differing directory.
 Don't forget to make the script executable:

-    chmod +x theremin.sh
+    chmod +x theresa.sh

 The application should launch after a reboot.
-If it doesn't, debug the script by appending
+If it doesn't, debug the script by reading the log file `~/.theresa_log` after a reboot.

-    > ~/theremin_log 2>&1

-to its last line and reading the log `~/theremin_log` after a reboot.

 ## Using and tweaking